osmhpi/stallgov-docs/Home.md

 To see how to compile & use the kernel module, see the [README in that folder](https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/blob/master/kernel-module/README.md).

+The broad architecture of memutil is explained [here](Memutil Architecture).

 For a description of the heuristics in memutil, see: [Memutil Heuristics](Memutil Heuristics)

 The different Hardware-Performance counter measurements we tested can be found here: [Counters](Counters)